Dysport Aftercare: 6 Best Practices

 It shouldn’t take your skin too long to heal from your injections, so take a deep breath and show your natural face to the world (or stay inside and let your skin heal — no judgment from us!).

-6. Don’t head straight for the gym, either.
+1. Don’t head straight for the gym, either.

 If you took the day off to get your Dysport injections and are trying to make the most of it, your to-do list might include hitting the gym.
-Working out is great for keeping you looking and feeling your best, but in terms of Dysport after care, you’ll want to reschedule your gym time or personal trainer appointments for another day.
+Working out is great for keeping you looking and feeling your best, but in terms of Dysport aftercare, you’ll want to reschedule your gym time or personal trainer appointments for another day.

 The reason for skipping a gym session is twofold.
 We’ve discussed the potential risks of overdoing it in the few hours after your injections — you don’t want your Dysport to migrate into other parts of your face.

 But exercise also has one additional drawback: it increases the blood flow throughout the body, including the skin.
 More circulation to your injection sites increases the likelihood of bruising as well as Dysport migration.
-Instead of heading to the gym, head to your couch and binge-watch your favorite series (while sitting up, of course — no napping).
+In general, strenuous activity should be avoided for the first day or two after injections — but most of all, make sure to avoid heart-pumping workouts.

 To sum things up...

-Appropriate Dysport after care is the key to minimizing side effects and maximizing results.
+Appropriate Dysport aftercare is the key to minimizing side effects and maximizing results.
 When you follow the above tips laid out by our amazing skin care providers, you’ll be able to heal quickly and get the results you’re looking for with minimal effort!

 SOURCES: